Canso, Nova Scotia: The Squirrel Affair

-On September 23, Southack pillaged and burned the village.
-The pillaged goods were then loaded onto several French ships that had been captured in the harbor.
-The following day, September 24, Southack released the Acadian prisoners onto the Canso Islands without any provisions or clothing.
+The following day, September 24, Southack released his Acadian prisoners onto the Canso Islands without any provisions or clothing.
 Others fled to Isle Madame and Petit-de-Grat, Nova Scotia.
 He seized two French ships, and encouraged Governor of Nova Scotia Richard Philipps to fortify Canso.
+The English began establishing a presence at Canso, replacing the French.

 Raid on Canso (1720)

 On August 7, 1720, 60–75 Mi'kmaq joined French fishermen from Petit de Grat, and attacked the fortification as it was being built.
 The Mi'kmaq killed three men, wounded four more and caused significant damage.
 The New Englanders took 21 prisoners which they transported to Annapolis Royal.
 The raid on Canso was significant because of the involvement of the Mi'kmaq and was a chief factor leading up to Father Rale's War.

 In the Fall of 1720, the New Englanders finished building Fort William Augustus (also known as Fort Phillips after Richard Philipps, the then Governor of Nova Scotia).
 Construction of such a permanent facility was a violation of long-standing agreements between the Mi'kmaq and the fishermen, and also helped to precipitate Father Rale's War.

-In 1721, the Governor of Massachusetts took a proprietary attitude toward the Canso fisheries, and sent HMS Seahorse to patrol the waters off Nova Scotia.
-With the arrival of British troops, the Mi'kmaq were discouraged from attacking until the following year.
+In 1721, the governor of Massachusetts took a proprietary attitude toward the Canso fisheries, and sent HMS Seahorse to patrol the waters off Nova Scotia.
+With the arrival of British colonial troops to the region, the Mi'kmaq were discouraged from attacking until the following year.
 HMS Seahorse was replaced in 1721 by the first naval ship of Nova Scotia, William Augustus, under the command of Cyprian Southack.